-Despite the short life span of the Jack Good TV shows ABC decided to try yet again with a new Saturday evening pop show, this time concentrating on new releases, rather than singers conforming to the traditional variety show format of cover versions or novelty numbers.
+Despite the short life span of the Jack Good TV shows ABC decided to try yet again with a new Saturday evening pop show, this time concentrating on new releases, rather than singers conforming to the traditional variety show format of safe cover versions or novelty numbers.
 BBC and Luxembourg DJs were hired as the hosts, rather than more traditional television personalities.
-Keith Fordyce would be the first, later replaced by Brian Matthew, who in turn was replaced by Jim Dale.
+Pete Murray would be the first, with Keith Fordyce deputising on holiday breaks, later replaced by Brian Matthew, who in turn was replaced by Jim Dale.

 The show got a new look starting with the 3rd April 1965 show, a day after Ready Steady Go! got it’s own cosmetic surgery.
 The series also had its own resident fashion and dance expert Jackie Crier.
 A new regular dance troupe, led by Jo Cook (from The Go Jos) joined just before the end of the show’s run.

 Before the end came many ITV stations had begun to move the show to Sunday, only to move it back to Saturday just before the final edition, but it was dropped by most of the ITV stations by 16th April 1966 including ATV London who replaced it with Anglia’s country drama Weavers’ Green.
 A new series of ABC’s Opportunity Knocks replaced the series in July.

-replacements.
-It’s also likely that producers of American NBC’s Hullabaloo had seen the Lucky Stars format when producing their own show.
+Due to ABC’s strong international sales drive the show was shown as far away as Australia, albeit with local hosts and a few musical replacements.
+It’s also likely that producers of NBC’s Hullabaloo had seen the Lucky Stars format when producing their own show.